 Since the pandemic, hybrid work has become more popular.
 Hybrid refers to working partly remote from home and partly at the office.
 Some people work entirely from home.
 Remote working is possible mainly because of tech advancements.

-Teams can collaborate on projects via software like Microsoft Teams even when they are not in the same building — Or even the same country.
+Teams can collaborate on projects via software like Microsoft Teams even when they are not in the same building.
+Or even the same country.
 Messages can be sent in real-time, and feedback comes from employees with login access to get the best finished product possible.
-Virtual workspaces allow individuals to do their jobs in different time zones and be able to easily keep in touch to reach deadlines through emails, apps, and more.
+Virtual workspaces allow individuals to do their jobs in different time zones and easily keep in touch to reach deadlines through emails, apps, and more.

-Along with expanding the number of online career opportunities, remote work also saves people valuable time commuting to and from a physical office.
-Simply walk down the hallway of your apartment or house to start work on the computer, saving time not being on the road and saving money otherwise spent on gas for the car ride to the office.
+Along with expanding the number of online career opportunities, remote work also saves people hours of commuting to and from a physical office.
+Simply walk down the hallway of your apartment or house to start work on the computer.
+You save time by staying off the road and save money otherwise spent on gas for the car ride to the office.

 Tech can also improve productivity and efficiency, potentially taking a business to the next level.
-That can save an organization time and money over time and make expansion smoother.
+That can save an organization time and money over the long run and make expansion smoother.

 5. Machine Learning Techniques

 As machine learning (ML) applications continue to expand, it will affect countless areas of everyday life.
-For business owners, it offers the potential to improve operations by improving consumer experiences and streamlining activities.
-It also can boost the accuracy of computed data, determine which products are performing better than others, and set your biz apart from the pack.
+For business owners, it offers the potential to improve operations by improving consumer experiences and simplifying day-to-day tasks.
+It also can boost the accuracy of computed data, determine which products are performing better than others, and set your business apart from the pack.

 ML is also used in ways that might surprise you, such as your TV streaming experience.
 If you’ve noticed that show recommendations show up on your profile in your favorite streaming platform after watching something similar, that’s based on your preferences.

 You might also have noticed that certain emails go straight to the spam folder.
 That’s ML at work.
 ML can detect security issues, too.
-Self-driving cars, which promise to be popular in the near future, also use machine learning.
+Self-driving cars, which promise to be popular in the near future, also rely on machine learning.

 6. Health Insights

 Technology in healthcare has come a long way.
-It will likely continue to advance quickly, which can provide better quality services and more personalized options over time and improve the accuracy of processes.
-Tech can be a part of so many areas of the healthcare system.
+It will likely continue to advance quickly, providing better quality services, more personalized options, and improved accuracy of processes over time.
+Tech can play a role in so many areas of the healthcare system.

 Tailoring experiences to individuals is a big benefit of tech, which you might know already if you have a smartwatch.
-It can tell you how long you slept and whether there’s an unhealthy pattern while you’re snoozing, for instance.
+An Apple Watch, for example, can tell you how long you slept and whether there’s an unhealthy pattern while you’re snoozing.

 Many people also use health trackers daily, gaining insights about everything from heart rate to the number of steps walked in a day.
 This info can help alert you when anything is off so you can make an appointment with your physician to follow up on anything troubling for the interest of your health.
 Almost half of smartwatch users (42%) have talked about the data they see on their wearables with their healthcare providers.
 The tech is empowering and helps make you more in tune with your body.